-Current cash investment guidelines allow for a maximum weighted-average portfolio maturity of up to 60 days.
-At June 30, 2008, the cash reinvestment portfolio had a weighted average maturity of 26 days, using the next interest reset date as the maturity for floating rate securities.
-Using the expected maturity date, the weighted average maturity is considerably longer.
-Treasury's current cash reinvestment guidelines allow for investment in government securities, AAA rated sovereign governments, asset-backed securities, commercial paper and corporate notes, negotiable certificates of deposit, liquid master notes and promissory notes, bank notes, repurchase agreements. and registered money market funds.
-At June 30, 2008, the majority of the cash reinvestments were in assetbacked (including mortgage-backed) floating rate securities and corporate floating rate notes and indemnified repurchase agreements.
+Current cash reinvestment guidelines allow for a maximum weighted-average portfolio maturity of up to 60 days.
+At June 30, 2009, the cash reinvestment portfolio had a weighted average maturity of 17 days using the next interest reset date as the maturity date for floating rate securities.
+Using the expected maturity date, the weighted average maturity was 383 days and using the final maturity date, which assumes no pay downs on any asset-backed or mortgage-backed securities, the weighted average maturity was in excess of seven years.

+Treasury's current cash reinvestment guidelines allow for investment in government securities, AAA rated sovereign governments, asset-backed (including mortgage-backed) securities, commercial paper and corporate notes, negotiable certificates of deposit, liquid master notes and promissory notes, bank notes, repurchase agreements and registered money market funds.
+At June 30, 2009, the majority of cash reinvestments were in overnight indemnified repurchase agreements, asset-backed (including mortgage-backed) floating rate securities and corporate floating rate notes.
+In order to ensure adequate liquidity and to reduce the reinvestment portfolio risk profile, all cash reinvestments made since August 2007 have been in overnight or very short-term indemnified repurchase agreements.

-At June 30, 2008, \$140 million or 6.2 percent of the total cash reinvestment portfolio was out of compliance with Treasury's securities lending cash collateral investment guidelines due to various security ratings downgrades during the year.
-Included in these out of compliance securities are \$10 million or 0.4 percent of the total cash reinvestment portfolio that are in default.
+At June 30, 2009, \$84 million or 4.1 percent of the total cash reinvestment portfolio was out of compliance with Treasury's securities lending cash collateral investment guidelines due to various security ratings downgrades during the past two years.
+Included in these out of compliance securities are \$8.6 million or 0.4 percent of the total cash reinvestment portfolio that are in default.
 It is not known at this time what the recovery rate will be on this security.
-Approximately 88 percent of these out of compliance securities are part of the general account portion of the securities lending program.
-The Commonwealth's intent is to hold these securities to maturity.
+Approximately 89.2 percent of these out of compliance securities are part of the general account portion of the securities lending program and the other 10.8 percent is the State Lottery's portion of the securities lending program.
+The Commonwealth regularly evaluates these positions to determine the most beneficial course of action going forward.